Introduction

 name: sysprep-example

-Placement of virtual machines on nodes
+Placement of VMs by nodes

 The following methods can be used to manage the placement of virtual machines (placement parameters) across nodes: